MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/Credit-limit-scenarios.md

 # required metadata

 title: Credit limit scenarios
-description: This article describes how the customer credit limit is checked when customer belongs to a customer credit group.
+description: This article describes how the customer credit limit is checked when the customer belongs to a customer credit limit group.
 author: JodiChristiansen
 ms.date: 06/28/2022
 ms.topic: article